opentoonz/opentoonz_docs/source/creating_movements.rst

     - Move the current frame cursor in the xsheet/timeline or in the function editor.

-    - Use the frame bar or the playback buttons in the bottom bar of the work area.
+    - Use the frame bar or the playback buttons in the bottom bar of the viewer.

     - When animating columns only, select the related cell in the column/layer.